zimmertr/TJs-Kubernetes-Service/README.md

    terraform output -raw talosconfig > ~/.talos/config
    ```

 8. Confirm Kubernetes is bootstrapped and all of the nodes have joined the cluster.
+The Controlplane nodes might take a moment to respond.
+You can confirm the status of each Talos node using `talosctl` or by reviewing the VM consoles in Proxmox.
    ```bash
    watch kubectl get nodes,all -A
    ```